min2ha/ukwa-site/content/target/61594/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog: Britain's Brexit options: What would they mean for working people?

 As the Brexit negotiations move towards the next stage, the government should be rethinking its strategy.
 Britain needs a jobs-first, rights-first deal that puts the needs of working people ahead of the hard-Brexit ideology of the Tory fringe.